 PAQA will be the amount of money spent on good A and PBQB will be the amount of money spent on good B. According to the constraint, the sum of money spent on both goods will be equal to Y, which is the budget.

-Budget Line: the budget line can be derived with help of budget constraint.
+The budget line can be derived with help of budget constraint.
 The budget line represents the various combinations of goods that can be bought with the given income or budget of the consumer.
 It is assumed that there are no savings and the consumer spends entire income on two goods.

 Let us consider an example where the income of the consumer is $100, the price of good A is $1 and the price of good B is $2.
 If the consumer buys only good A, then the entire income of $100 will be used to purchase 100 units of good A. If the consumer decides to buy only good B, then $100 will be used to buy 50 units of good B. The budget constraint can be used to calculate various combinations of goods A and B that can be purchased: